Sympathy for the folk devil: Notes on thuggery

 The summer just past saw Islamophobic riots spread like wildfire across the UK, the flames fanned through Facebook by Farage, Yaxley-Lennon and cronies.
 One of the most volatile far-right mobilizations in the UK was put down in short order by equally rapid community anti-racist organising.
 Starmer was quick to describe the rioters as 'thugs' and credit his law and order approach to the quelling of the rioting through police suppression.

 This was not new, nor was the patronising rhetoric deployed by Westminster politicians.
 Indeed, the term ‘thug’ is readily deployed in the Anglosphere whenever elite groups seek to delegitimise social movements that go against their hegemony.
-And, while thug has also been reclaimed in various moments as a statement of power – most memorably through hip-hop's ‘Thug Life’ slogan – the phantasm of the Thug is nevertheless consistently used by elites to insinuate a figure that does not deserve to make claims from society.
+And, while thug has also been reclaimed in various moments as a statement of power – most memorably through hip-hop's ‘Thug Life’ slogan – the phantasm of the Thug is nevertheless consistently used by elites to insinuate a figure that does not deserve to make claims about the societies in which they are denizens.
 The ‘marginalised’ or ‘oppressed’ are words that conjure up public sympathy; the Thug, on the other hand, deserves the repression that is directed at him (and, of course, the thug is usually scripted as masculine).*

 The last time we saw a similar deployment of this term was when Boris Johnson condemned Black Lives Matter protesters as ‘thugs’ after they threw a statue of slave trader Edward Colston in Bristol docks.
 Indeed, the term has a long colonial history, a history that reveals how the British state polices and monopolises violence.
 Without harbouring an iota of sympathy for the far-right, we must remain vigilant as to how these terms hide wider meanings of repression – and of how easily that repression can be turned upon progressive social movements.